How cold is Everest Base Camp in November? – Weather, Temperature, Travel Tips

 Festivals at Everest Base Camp in November

-1. Mani Rimdu Festival: One of the most well-known and important events in the Everest area is the Mani Rimdu festival.
+1. Mani Rimdu Festival: One of the most well-known and important events in the Everest area is the Mani Rimdu Festival.
 The Tengboche temple, which is situated at a height of 3,867 meters, hosts this three-day celebration in November.
 The festival, a Buddhist party, commemorates Buddhism’s triumph over the antiquated Bon faith.
 The monks offer prayers to the gods, recite chants, and perform mask dances as part of the celebration.

 Also Read: An Overview of Everest Base Camp